michellewzhang/schema/README.md

 Schema Builder is an application that allows users to build dialog schema, which are then passed into schema-guided models trained on the [STAR dataset](https://arxiv.org/pdf/2010.11853.pdf).
-The schema will be used during modeling to facilitate generalizability and zero-shot transfer learning.
+The schema are used in conjunction with pre-existing model knowledge to facilitate generalizability and zero-shot transfer learning.

 ### Usage